PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.14.0-beta (2021-10-24)
+* New upgrade: Giga Drill Break
+* Reduce the cost of Pierce the Heavens, but require having reached 100% Spiral Power at least once to unlock it.
+* Fix Spiral Ball tooltip to include the fact that they never break their combo.
+* Make the "Longest-lasting ball with the Ruby Ball bonus" show the time to 2 decimal places instead of rounding to the nearest second.

 ### v1.14.0-beta (2021-10-19)
 * New ball type: Spiral Ball!
 * Under-the-hood refactor of the rendering code for Beach Balls and Rubber Band Balls.